-This article will discuss deaf student’s concerns over face coverings at University; and give you some guidance about how to best support deaf students at this time.
+This article will discuss deaf students’ concerns over face coverings at University, and give you some guidance about how to support deaf students at this time best.

 As we know, face coverings have become mandatory since 24th July.
 However, it is worth noting that there are a number of exemptions.

-Government guidance of when you do not have to wear face coverings:
+Government guidance on when you do not have to wear face coverings:

 You do not need to wear face coverings if you have a legitimate reason not to.
 This includes (but is not limited to):

-Young children under the age of 11 (Public Health England do not recommended face coverings for children under the age of 3 for health and safety reasons)
+Young children under the age of 11 (Public Health England do not recommend face coverings for children under the age of 3 for health and safety reasons)